mara/mara-schema/README.md

 &nbsp;

 In Mara Schema, each business relevant table in the dimensional schema is mapped to an [Entity](mara_schema/entity.py).
 In dimensional modelling terms, entities can be both fact tables and dimensions.
-For example, a customer entity can be a dimension of a order items data set (a.k.a. "cube", "model", "data mart") and a customer data set of its own.
+For example, a customer entity can be a dimension of an order items data set (a.k.a. "cube", "model", "data mart") and a customer data set of its own.

 Here's a [shortened](mara_schema/example/entities/order_item.py) defnition of the "Order item" entity based on the `dim.order_item` table: